 I would like to see the Alderwood connection now.
 I personally would use Everett and tacoma link more than Ballard link.

-“This argument is bound to have more wait with representatives outside Seattle.”
+“This argument is bound to have more weight with representatives outside Seattle.”

 Theoretically yes, but boardmember inclinations so far are the opposite.